letsencrypt/boulder/docs/load-testing.md

 you may already have more than a hundred certificates already issued in your local database.
 If so, no need to do more.

-Using a MySQL client, artificially make all the OCSP responses go stale:
+Using a MySQL client, artificially make all the OCSP responses go stale (9 days is chosen to be between ocspStaleMaxAge and ocspMinTimeToExpiry in test/config/ocsp-updater.json):

     local-machine$ mysql -h 172.17.0.3 -u root -D boulder_sa_integration --silent MariaDB [boulder_sa_integration]> update certificateStatus set ocspLastUpdated = DATE_SUB(NOW(), INTERVAL 9 DAY);